USA Customs Clearance Logo White

 How Much of the U.S.’s Imported Food Is Organic?

-According to the latest data from 2017, about 16 percent of U.S. food imports were organic.
+According to data from 2017, about 16% of U.S. food imports were organic.
 Since then, there have been more imports of organic products in the U.S. than ever before from over 111 different nations.

 Where To Import Organic Food From